 They are sensitive to extreme temperatures and can experience breathing problems in hot weather.
 Hairs can grow in eye corners and cause irritation.
 Teeth, thyroid and joint problems are also common in this breed.

 Watch this spunky breed in the following video:

 5. How to Adopt One

-If you consider getting a Affenpinscher, please check rescues and adoption resources.
-Even purebred animals can end up in shelters.
+Want an Affenpinscher?
+Check rescues and adoption resources — even purebred animals can end up in shelters.
 Try Petful’s adoptable pet search.

 If you choose to go to a breeder, make sure the breeder is reputable and doesn’t exhibit any of the puppy mill warnings.